julianmummery/julianmummery.github.io/_pages/experience.md

   <li>Involvement in the scoping and specification process, including on-site scoping sessions and subsequent documentation</li>
   <li>Installing and updating new and existing software installations</li>
   <li>Liaising with customers and business partners as required</li>
-  <li>Creation and maintenance of company Knowledgebase in Microsoft OneNote</li>
+  <li>Creation and maintenance of company Knowledge base in Microsoft OneNote</li>
-  <li>Assist work colleagues with technical coding and configiration issues</li>
+  <li>Assist work colleagues with technical coding and configuration issues</li>
   <li>Maintaining records in the companies CRM system</li>
   <li>Project Management</li>
   <li>Quoting customers for bespoke work and consultancy services</li>
-  <li>Assisting intenal staff with technical issues</li>
+  <li>Assisting internal staff with technical issues</li>
 </ul>

 <hr/>